ferdyrurka/command-bus-symfony-bundle/Resources/docs/configuration.md

         # Is required
     query_handler_prefix: 'your_query_handler_prefix'

+        # Replace only name class
+        # Handler and Command is in one folder

+    replace_query_namespace: false

     # Do you want to save data from the execution of the trader

     # Save only all throws